virtualstaticvoid/heroku-docker-r-shiny-app/README.md

 # Example Shiny App on Heroku

-This is an example Shiny application, which uses the [heroku-buildpack-r](https://github.com/virtualstaticvoid/heroku-buildpack-r) on Heroku.
+This is an example Shiny application, which uses [heroku-docker-r][1] for Heroku.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)